FIFTHMAGE/crypto-payment-widget/README.md

 ## License

-MIT License - see LICENSE file for details
+Distributed under the MIT License.

 ## Support

 For support, please open an issue or contact the development team.